AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 *On a Macintosh computer, the "delete" key deletes content **before** the text cursor.
 In order to delete afterward, you could try **fn + delete**.
 You can also delete everything after the text cursor with **fn + ⌥(option) + delete**.*

-    Irrelevent to the topic, here also some keys with logos:
+    Irrelevant to the topic, here also some keys with logos:

     ⇧(shift), ⇪(caps lock), ⌅(enter).